-Note: An influenza outbreak or pandemic may cause strife in communities as people shun those working areas with high risk of exposure.
-Releasing messages early to quell alarm and stigma associated with potential exposure.
+[Note: An disease outbreak or pandemic may cause strife in communities as people shun those working areas with high risk of exposure.
+Releasing messages early to quell alarm and stigma associated with potential exposure].

 1) An outbreak of [disease] affects everyone.